Shaleengovil25/Newsgrid/README.md

 # Newsgrid
-A prototype display of responsive blog cum article website.
+A prototype display of responsive blog cum article <a href="https://shaleengovil25.github.io/Newsgrid/">Website</a>